victordov/expense-tracker/README.md

 3. Build and run on an iOS device or simulator running iOS 17 or later.

 To enable Google Drive sync you will need to add your OAuth Client ID in `GoogleDriveService.swift`.
+To use ChatGPT-based parsing set an `OPENAI_API_KEY` environment variable before running the app.

 ## Contributing